Even-tr/IN-STK5000-9000-Project-2/README.md

 This project is build using a makefile, which is a convenient interface for more complex command line use.
 Linux and Mac should have it preinstalled, but Windows user might need to install it themselves (see https://gnuwin32.sourceforge.net/packages/make.htm for reference - and remember to add it to the path!).

 To use it, simply write 'make' followed by the predefined run you want to use.
-For instance,
+Our main experiment is run with:

 ```bash
 make all
 ```

-runs the first predefined command in the make file, which simply runs the analysis pipeline with default arguments.
-If you want to run the analysis on a different file, please write
+Which first runs our baseline implementation, then our new implementation with N_SAMPLES=100. (i.e. 100 bootstrap samples for the score ranges).
+It then reruns our new implementation with two levels of anonymization.
+In the first one, the probability of answering truthfully is 0.5, yielding ln(3) privacy.
+In the second experiment, this is much higher at 0.95.

+For general usage, some examples presented below showing the interface.

 ```bash
 make run INFILE=<your_file_name>